ucsf-wynton/wynton-website-hpc/docs/hpc/howto/log-in-without-pwd.md

 on development nodes, do avoid risk clogging up the login nodes.
-To avoid having to do two manual SSH steps, one to a login node followed immediately by one to the development, we can set up another SSH configuration entry that does both in one SSH call.
+To avoid having to do two manual SSH steps, one to a login node followed immediately by one to the development, we can set up another SSH configuration directive that does both in one SSH call.

 First, make sure you have created the above
-`Host: *.{{ site.cluster.domain }}` entry in `~/.ssh/config`
+`Host: *.{{ site.cluster.domain }}` directive in `~/.ssh/config`
 on your local computer and verified that it  works.
-Then, append another entry with:
+Then, append another directive with:

 ```lang-none
 Host *dev?.{{ site.cluster.domain }}
   ProxyJump {{ site.login.hostname }}
 ```

-These two entries together will allow you to connect directly to a development host from your local machine, e.g.
+These two directives together will allow you to connect directly to a development host from your local machine, e.g.

 ```sh